-FIG. 4 is a schematic illustration of the client and server components of the computer software application that conducts the Auction and the hardware at the sites of the 45 coordinator and the potential suppliers on which the client and server components operate.
+FIG. 4 is a schematic illustration of the client and server be dealt with equitably without prejudicing existing bidding 45 components of the computer software application that conducts the Auction and the hardware at the sites of the coordinator and the potential suppliers on which the client and server components operate.

-FIG. 5 is a schematic illustration of the possible bidding states in the prior auction system.
+FIG. 5 is a schematic illustration of the possible bidding

-FIGS. 6A-6D illustrate the information displayed by the 50 client application in the prior auction system at various times during a sample Auction.
+FIGS. 6A-6D illustrate the information displayed by the client application in the prior auction system at various times during a sample Auction.